ravaioli/solarpunk-mandala/docs/core-model/03-ethics-four-axes.md

 The Four Ethical Axes form an interdependent field.
 To navigate their tensions without falling into binary thinking, the Solarpunk Mandala employs a **tetralemmic (catuṣkoṭi) logic**.
 This Buddhist dialectical tool moves beyond "either/or" to map four fundamental positions for understanding any concept within the field: its assertion **(A)**, its negation **(Not-A)**, the synthesis of both **(Both A and Not-A)**, and the transcendence of the dichotomy itself **(Neither A nor Not-A)**.

-This logic is the **synchronic operating system** for ethical reasoning within each moment and phase, complementing the Hegelian dialectic that drives the **diachronic process of change** over time.
+This logic is the **synchronic operating system** for ethical reasoning within each moment.
+It is powerfully demonstrated in the work of Michael Levin, whose research on morphogenetic intelligence shows how biological systems resolve tetralemmas to achieve novel syntheses (e.g., a cell collective navigating between default form and radical plasticity to regenerate a limb).

 ### The Tetralemmic Matrix of the Axes